Team-Blanker/Aquamino/README.md

 ## Introduction

 **Aquamino**, a collection of my thoughts as a block player.
-I don't want all the ideas in my head to end up being just empty talk.
+I don't want all the ideas in my mind to end up being just empty talk.

 ## Notes for playing